jamonholmgren/ProMotion/README.md

 }
 ```

 You can create sectioned table screens easily.
-TableScreen, SectionedTableScreen, GroupedTableScreen
+TableScreen, SectionedTableScreen, GroupedTableScreen.
+This is loosely based on [motion-table](https://github.com/clearsightstudio/motion-table) (there are a
+few minor differences).

 ```ruby
 class SettingsScreen < ProMotion::GroupedTableScreen